actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 **Configuration**

 - Redis can no longer be disabled, but you can opt to use `ioredis-mock` instead.
-See what a configuration from using this redis mock looks like on the [master branch](https://github.com/actionhero/actionhero/blob/main/src/config/redis.ts).
+See what a configuration from using this redis mock looks like on the [main branch](https://github.com/actionhero/actionhero/blob/main/src/config/redis.ts).
 See [PR #1653](https://github.com/actionhero/actionhero/pull/1653) for more information.

 **Logging and HTTP Server**